jilljenn/jjv.ie/cv-en.md

 :	**K2 Thesis Prize** in the category "Machine Learning & Data Science".

 2014
 :	**Google RISE Award** (20,000 USD) for Prologin (president, 2011--2013), a non-profit organization that organizes a French national programming contest every year (similar to Google Code Jam, Facebook Hacker Cup).
-With this money, we founded **Girls Can Code!**, a programming summer school for K-12 girls.
+With this money, we founded **Girls Can Code!** a programming summer school for K-12 girls.

 # Languages {-}